Change is the only constant...

 Pharmacist’s roles are changing which means letting go of some or all of the supply activities within the dispensary and focussing on clinical checks, advanced, commissioned and private services.
 Having an engaged, informed and motivated team of people with the right skills has never been more important.
 Leading and managing people has become a core part of the job.

-Community pharmacy must take control of its own destiny, this means you making it happen, not someone else, and that requires a good plan, strong leadership and effective action.
+Community pharmacy must take control of its own destiny, this means you making it happen, not someone else, and that requires a good plan, strong leadership and effective execution.

 We have developed a unique Planning for Growth business development programme which can be delivered through face-to-face workshops or distance coaching both supported by our engaging and effective workbook to take you step by step through all the key elements to build an effective business plan.